ymich9963/swavgen/README.md

-# swavgen: Simple WAV File Generator
+# swavgen: Simple wave.WAV File Generator
 A simple tool to generate WAVE (.wav) files containing different wave types and encodings with no external dependencies!
 A great resource to understand very simple DSP and audio software development.
 It really helped me understand C data types and how to adhere to coding for a standard format.
 I couldn't find something similar online so I thought it would be a nice simple project to do.